 In this article we’ll cover different methods of setting up your crosshair for maximum comfort during the game, ranging from the basic settings to a maps that allow you to copy pro-players’ crosshair.
+The right crosshair setting might help to significantly boost your performance.

 #1.
-Nice and easy Crosshairs
+Nice and easy crosshairs

 The game itself allows you to set up your crosshair using the in-game console or by simply changing the settings.
 Here you can tweak lots of different attributes and parameters including the color, thickness, outline, opacity, size, style, center dot and T style.